wagtail-packages/wagtail-honeypot/README.md

     )
 ```

+You'll need to run `makemigrations` and `migrate` here

 **Create a form page and enable the Honeypot protection.**

-### Hide the Honeypot field
+## Hide the Honeypot field

 View the newly created form page.
 You will see that the honeypot field is visible and could be submitted with any value.
 That would block the form submission and that's how it should work.

 You can try it out by submitting the form with the honeypot field set to any value.
-It won't save the form submission.
+It won't save the form submission or send it as an email if you have enabled that in your form page.

-#### Use CSS to hide the honeypot field
+### Use CSS to hide the honeypot field

 Add the following CSS style to your own site's CSS...